Ørsted pulls plug on two N.J. offshore wind projects

 “Macroeconomic factors have changed dramatically over a short period of time, with high inflation, rising interest rates, and supply chain bottlenecks impacting our long-term capital investments,” said David Hardy, Group EVP and CEO Americas at Ørsted.
 “As a result, we have no choice but to cease development of Ocean Wind 1 and Ocean Wind 2.
 We are extremely disappointed to have to take this decision, particularly because New Jersey is poised to be a U.S. and global hub for offshore wind energy.
 I want to thank Governor Murphy and N.J. state and local leaders who helped support these projects and continue to lead the region in developing American renewable energy and jobs.”

-Ørsted noted thar Ocean Wind 1 and 2. have experienced significant impacts from macroeconomic factors, including high inflation, rising interest rates and supply chain constraints, particularly a vessel delay on Ocean Wind 1 that considerably impacted project timing.
-However, yjt company intends to retain the seabed lease area and consider the best options as part of the ongoing portfolio review.
+Ørsted noted that Ocean Wind 1 and 2 have experienced significant impacts from macroeconomic factors, including high inflation, rising interest rates and supply chain constraints, particularly a vessel delay on Ocean Wind 1 that considerably impacted project timing.
+However, the company intends to retain the seabed lease area and consider the best options as part of the ongoing portfolio review.

 Ørsted says the decision to cease development of Ocean Wind 1 and Ocean Wind 2 is part of an ongoing review of its U.S. offshore wind portfolio with an update planned for its for its fourth quarter 2023 results announcement.
 The company says it remains committed to the U.S. renewable energy industry, including offshore wind and land-based technologies.